Tips for maintaining your company registration with ASIC

 If you are experiencing financial difficulty due to your company’s deregistration, or have any questions or concerns, please get in touch with our team on 1800 650 110.
 You’ll find information about the support we can provide on our website.

-It’s important to make sure you’re going through the right steps, which include making sure your company remains registered with ASIC.
+It’s important to make sure you’re going through the right steps, which include making sure your company remains registered with ASIC and your contact details remain up to date with us.

 The information in this article is general in nature and does not take your objectives, financial situation or needs into account.
 Consider its appropriateness to these factors; and we recommend you seek independent professional legal and/or financial advice about your specific circumstances before making any decisions.